vidyagc/portfolio/_posts/2017-12-05-design-nonprofits-2.markdown

 </div>

 <div class="page-content-text">
 <span class="highlight-line">Thing 1 should be emphasized: a mission-driven developer can be key to success</span>.
 It is especially the case for organizations that will have trouble paying the industry standard minimum for a redesign ($2,000 for a barebones site using a prebuilt template).
 If you are seeking services for below standard rates, find someone who values what you do, and is willing to adjust their pricing because they support your mission, or because they consider your project good experience for them.
 Several of the nonprofits I work with pay contract staff less than market rates, or rely heavily on volunteers to complete their projects.
-The most reliable work comes from participants who share your desire for the organization to succeed, and value its work in the community.
+The most reliable work comes from participants who share your desire for the organization to succeed, and value its role in the community.
 </div>

 <h5><u>REDESIGN - 5 THINGS I'VE LEARNED</u>